Top tips for turning your garden into a winter wonderland for wildlife

 The arrival of winter means that most of the trees lose their leaves, leaving fewer shelters and spaces for animals to protect themselves from the cold.

 In short, making sure your visiting birds have plenty of wild bird food, shelter and water will be more than enough to see them through the colder seasons.

-For more advice on how to care for your birds in the winter, visit our Seasonal Birdwatching Tips page to learn more!
+For more advice on how to care for your birds in the winter, visit our blog ‘Attracting birds to your garden’ to learn more!